-a) Undergraduate courses compulsory for all students of Electrical and Electronics Engineering, b) Courses that do not belong to a specialization area but are nevertheless necessary to help in order to follow and understand fully the concepts in that particular area.
+a) Undergraduate courses of Electrical and Electronics Engineering, b) Courses that do not belong to a specialization area but are nevertheless necessary to help in order to follow and understand fully the concepts in that particular area.
 These courses typically contain material common to several specialization areas.